schklom/Mirror-workflows/README.md

   - Type: string
   - Default: /var/crypto-com-csv-firefly-iii/csv-import-failed
 - **DEBUG**
   - Description: This property defines if debug mode is enabled or not.
+The debug mode is enabled as soon as there is an environmental variable called "debug" with any value.
 If debug mode is enabled the import_interval is set to 5 seconds and all written elements to Firefly III additionally get the "dev" tag.
-  - Type: boolean [ true | any ]
+  - Type: boolean [ any ]
   - Optional
   - Default: False